JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 ### Memory and file management
 Alocates space for programs and makes sure the OS Kernal is loaded - the kernal makes sure memory and file management is executed correctly.
 Its key processes are:

-- Segmentation - spliting up mememory into logical chunks of varying size, used by a program for assigning sections and processes and splitting it up.
+- **Segmentation** - spliting up mememory into logical chunks of varying size, used by a program for assigning sections and processes and splitting it up.
-- Paging - spliting up programs into equally sized sections so they can be moved between main memory and RAM.
+- **Paging** - spliting up programs into equally sized sections so they can be moved between main memory and RAM.
+- Assigning **virtual memory**
+- Moving files to and from secondary storage.
 - Loading programs these program segments or pages into RAM when they are needed.

-- Assigning virtual memory
-- Moving files to and from secondary storage.
+### Paging

 ### Processor management
 Multitasking (insert citation) and control how processor time is divided.
 Programs need to run in the right order and often simultaneously.
 It also handles interupts ( insert citation).